- Checking & Savings

 To help you get started, here are some of the elements you should consider to help you maintain good financial health.

 Maintain a Household Budget.
 Without a household budget, you can’t properly plan your monthly spending or savings.
 There are many ways to approach a household budget, but perhaps the easiest way is the 50/30/20 rule: 50 percent of your income for needs (rent, food, clothing, and so on), 30 percent of your income for wants (such as travel, entertainment, dining out), and 20 percent of your income for savings and to pay down debt.

 Monitor Your Credit Score.
 Your credit score is the metric used to show your creditworthiness.
 A credit score ranges between 300 and 850 and is based on a number of factors such as your credit history (as reported to Equifax, Experian, and TransUnion) and whether you pay your bills on time.
-Maintaining a good credit score (670 or higher) matters, because having good credit not only helps you open new credit card accounts or qualify for a car or home loan, but it also shows potential landlords and employers that you are responsible.
+Maintaining a good credit score (670 or higher) matters, because having good credit helps you to qualify for new credit card accounts or a car or home loan.
 Most banks and credit unions, including 1st United, provide credit scores.

 Watch Your DTI Ratio.
 One metric that reflects your financial health is your debt-to-income ratio (DTI).
 Your DTI ratio is the amount of monthly debt payments you owe – such as student loans, car loans, and credit card debt – divided by your gross monthly income.
 Debt has become a way of life for too many Americans; if your debt gets out of hand, it makes it harder to borrow money or build savings for the future.
 If you want to buy a house, for example, most lenders want to see a specific DTI before offering a mortgage.